Fenrious/MonsterHunterQuest/README.md

 Added Disclaimer: I do not work for or with Capcom at this time.
 This is a fan-game I made to help give me a really positive experience with coding that was not an assignment.

+For those that just want to play the game, you just need to install the MonsterHunter.jar file then double click on it in your files.